Erie Injury Lawyers: Pool Hijinks Lead to Injury Settlement

 Our client was injured when thrown into a pool against her wishes.
 She was working as a cleaning lady for a local physician and the physician was showing her the pool.
-She revealed that she'd never been swimming due to a fear of water.
-The physician couldn't believe it and expressed shock.
-He insisted she go into the pool.
+Our client revealed that she’d never gone swimming due to a fear of water.
+The physician couldn’t believe it and expressed shock.
+He insisted that she go into the pool.
 She refused.
 The physician was unwilling to accept her refusal.
-He picked her up (he's a big man) and jumped into the pool with her.
+He picked her up (he’s a big man) and jumped into the pool with her.

 The lawsuit revealed that the defendant doctor had a different version of events.
 According to the doctor, he was showing our client the pool when she inexplicably fell backward into the pool and he was forced to jump in to save her.
 He said her behavior got more bizarre still when she reacted to his rescue not by being grateful but by being angry with him and storming out of the house and later calling police.
 The whole incident, he theorized, was a “set up.”
 The dissecting aorta (which he admitted she could not have planned) was just a lucky coincidence for her, I suppose.

 The case marched on.
 The defendant doctor and his lawyer postured and protested.
 However, when discovery was done and the doctor had been deposed, the defense tune changed.
 An insurance adjustor from the doctor’s homeowner’s insurance company called us and wanted to negotiate.
 The pretense of a “set up” apparently hadn’t even convinced the doctor’s own insurance company.